diamante-io/Aurora/services/aurora/internal/docs/reference/resources/transaction.md

 title: Transaction
 ---

-**Transactions** are the basic unit of change in the HcNet Network.
+**Transactions** are the basic unit of change in the DiamNet Network.

 A transaction is a grouping of [operations](./operation.md).

-To learn more about the concept of transactions in the HcNet network, take a look at the [HcNet transactions concept guide](https://www.hcnet.org/developers/learn/concepts/transactions.html).
+To learn more about the concept of transactions in the DiamNet network, take a look at the [DiamNet transactions concept guide](https://www.diamnet.org/developers/learn/concepts/transactions.html).

 ## Attributes